Najimandroid/Najimandroid/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=0:D65A31,100:F2994A&height=250&section=header&text=Najimandroid&fontSize=60&fontAlignY=40&fontColor=ffffff&animation=fadeIn)

 Hi!
 I'm Najim 👋
-I'm a computer science student who loves making games.
+I'm a computer science student passionate about game development.
-I usually work with C++ and C#, from small experiments to bigger prototypes.
+In my free time, I love creating games in C++ and C#, from little prototypes to bigger projects!
-I'm curious and always trying out new ideas 🎮
+You can even try some of them out on my itch.io page or see videos on my YouTube channel!

 #